Extending your lease

 To progress formally as an outright leaseholder, you must have held your lease for at least two years.

 As an outright leaseholder, you have two options to extend your lease:

-Option 2 - Proceed informally, by legal agreement between you and us (but still broadly following the principles of the above Act)
+- Option 2: proceed informally by a legal agreement between us and you, but still broadly following the principles of the above Act

 You may have the right to extend your lease under option 1, and if you wish to pursue this we advise you to seek independent legal advice to confirm whether you do have this right and to obtain advice about the consequences of following this procedure.